-- Want info about child abuse
+- you want information about child abuse

-- Want help dealing with abuse
+- you want help dealing with abuse.

 Types of abuse